maitreyiswaroop/maitreyiswaroop.github.io/_pages/about.md

 I also collaborated with [Prof. Dhanya Sridhar](https://www.dsridhar.com/)'s Causal ML Research Group at [Mila - Quebec AI Institute](https://mila.quebec/en/), from Summer 2023-24.
 In Summer 2022 I interned at [Dr. Manuel Gomez Rodriguez](https://people.mpi-sws.org/~manuelgr/)'s Human-Centric Machine Learning Group at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/).

- My research interests lie broadly in Machine Learning, and more specifically in probabilistic models, causal inference, representation learning and graph machine learning.
+My research interests span causal machine learning, developing methods robust to distribution shifts, and small model optimization techniques.

 I also enjoy running (having run track in high school and college), playing squash, reading and playing the piano.
 I am an avid quizzer was the governor of the IIT Kharagpur Quiz Club.
 You can find some of my sets [here](https://sites.google.com/view/maitreyiswaroop/quizzing).
-I also like to dabble in making stop motion animations-which you might come across on some pages!
+I also like to dabble in making stop motion animations - which you might come across on some pages!